 Not hearing important alarms, sirens, or calls for help

-If you wear headphones to sleep, you might miss important sounds you need to wake up to, such as a smoke or fire alarm, cries for help from a family member, or a burglar.
+If you wear headphones to sleep, you might miss important sounds you need to wake up to.
+Some of these can be smoke or fire alarms, cries for help from a family member, or even a burglar.

 What are the alternatives to sleeping with headphones on?

 If sleeping with headphones isn’t right for you, but you still want to listen to music at bedtime, you still have plenty of options.